Capital Projects FAQ

 BMO Centre Expansion

-The expansion effectively doubles the size of the BMO Centre to just less than 1million sq.ft., adding a new ballroom, new pre-function and assembly areas, more meeting spaces and exhibition halls along with other pubic amenities.
-When completed in 2024, the facility will be Canada’s second largest convention and trade centre and be able to accommodate larger national and international events.
+The expansion effectively doubles the size of the BMO Centre to approx. 1 million sq.ft., adding a new ballroom, new pre-function and assembly areas, more meeting spaces and exhibition halls along with other public amenities.
+When completed in 2024, the facility will be Western Canada’s largest convention and trade centre and be able to accommodate larger national and international events.

-An expanded BMO Centre will see a significant annual economic impact through attracting and hosting larger conferences and conventions to enhance trade and tourism and by creating jobs for Albertan including the following:
+An expanded BMO Centre will see a significant annual economic impact through attracting and hosting larger conferences and conventions to enhance trade and tourism and by creating jobs for Alberta.

 - More than 1,800 jobs will be created with construction and more than 1,700 jobs after opening.